wp-plugins/newsletter-sign-up/readme.txt

 Yes, use the following code snippet to embed a sign-up form in your sidebar for example: `if(function_exists('nsu_signup_form')) nsu_signup_form();`

+= Is there a way for me to easily insert an image into the widget form, or easy HTML codes? =

+Yes, there is.
+Just install [WYSIWYG Widgets](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) and you're good to go!

 == Screenshots ==

 1. The configuration page of Newsletter Sign-Up in the WordPress admin panel.

 == Changelog ==
+= 1.4.3 =
+* Improvement: Added CSS classes to the form's label's and input fields.
+* Improvement: Added unique ID's to each form and input field
+* Added: Compatibilty with [WYSIWYG Widgets Plugin](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) .
+Install that plugin if you want to be able to easily edit the widget's text. :)

 = 1.4.2 =
 * Improvement: Made the label at comment form and registration forms clickable so it checks the checkbox.
 * Improvement: Made 'email' a required field when submitting the sign-up form.